Mazabuka: Munali Nickel Mine

 In April 2007, then Zambian President, Levy Mwanawasa launched the Munali Nickel Project at a ground breaking ceremony.
 The mine would be built and operated under the venture's special purpose vehicle Albidon Zambia Limited (AZL).

 AZL commenced mining and production of nickel concentrates in April 2008.
 Operations were suspended in 2009 because of poor market conditions.
-From the peak of the Financial crisis of 2007 - 2008 the Mine would struggle for many years.
+After the 2008 financial crisis the mine struggled for many years.

 It was briefly owned and run by JINCHUAN mining group of China from 2010.
 JINCHUAN would invest U$ 37 million and employ about 350 workers.
 However, the mine was shut down again in 2011 due to cashflow problems.